j-mikhail/whatsinaname/readme.md

 # What's in a name?
-##### A machine learning and text mining experiment
+##### A machine learning exercise on multiclass classification of natural language
 by Jonathan Mikhail

 ### Background

-Ask fans to describe the plot of “The Dark Knight”, “Die Hard” or “Scarface”, and they can usually do so quickly and comprehensively.
+Ask fans to describe the plot of of their favorite movie, and they can usually do so quickly and comprehensively.
 But are movie plots simply a random description of a story, divorced from its genre, or is there a pattern which correlates these features?
 I would like to perform analysis to determine whether such a correlation exists, whether a classification model can be built from it, and whether this model can be used to predict a movie’s genre based only on its plot.

 ### Literature